Mathematica: TIPS for living with the user-contributed MTools for Object-Orientation (until a vendor-supported OO solution is eventually provided)

 The good

 MTools offers a degree (only) of object-orientation for Mathematica.
-It is not a fully-fledged OO system, nor does it claim to be.
-It is not clear how well it is supported anymore (if at all).
+It is not a fully-fledged OO system, nor does it claim to be:

 Pro: It's definitely better than nothing.
 Because OO is very useful together with Mathematica!